lucaspar/uv-demo/README.md

 Available recipes:
-    all               # Installs dependencies and runs tests build             # Build the package and run tests check             # Run all code quality checks and linting clean             # Clean up generated files
+    all               # Installs dependencies and runs tests build             # Build the package and run tests clean             # Clean up generated files
     deptry            # Run deptry to check for unused and missing dependencies docs              # Generate and serve documentation